Michael Cuddyer: Minnesota Twins

-Prior to the 2008 season, Cuddyer re-signed with the Twins with a three-year $24 million contract, with a $10.5 million club option for 2011.
+On January 25, 2008, Cuddyer re-signed with the Twins with a three-year $24 million contract, with a $10.5 million club option for 2011.

 On April 4, 2008, Cuddyer dislocated his right index finger after sliding headfirst into third base.
 He also suffered a laceration on the knuckle after getting stepped on by Kansas City Royals left fielder Alex Gordon.
-He was put on the 15-day disabled list and was activated on April 25 against the Texas Rangers.
+He was put on the 15-day disabled list the next day, and was activated on April 25 against the Texas Rangers.
 On his second game after being activated, Cuddyer hit a three-run home run off Rangers' Scott Feldman, his first of the 2008 season.

 On May 22, 2009, Cuddyer hit for the cycle in a game against the Milwaukee Brewers.
 Three months later, on August 23, 2009, Cuddyer hit two home runs in the same inning, the seventh inning of the Twins' game against the Kansas City Royals, becoming the 53rd player in Major League Baseball to accomplish this feat.
 He is the only player in major league history to have performed both offensive rarities in the same baseball season.
 During September and October 2009, Cuddyer moved back into the infield playing first base filling in for Justin Morneau.
+For the 2009 season, he batted .276 with a career-high 32 home runs and 94 RBI in 153 games.

 Cuddyer returned to the outfield at the start of the 2010 season, but also found playing time at first and third base.
+He batted .271 with 14 home runs and 81 RBI in 157 games that season.

 On July 3, 2011, Cuddyer was named an All-Star for the first time as a managers' pick.
 On July 25, Cuddyer became the first Twins position player to pitch in a game in 21 years when he was inserted in the eighth inning of a Twins loss against the Texas Rangers, in which they lost 20–6.
 The right-hander gave up a double to Mike Napoli, a bloop single to Mitch Moreland, and walked Ian Kinsler with one out to load the bases.
 Cuddyer then retired Elvis Andrus on a fly ball and David Murphy on a pop-up for a scoreless inning.
 The last Twins position player to pitch was outfielder John Moses against the California Angels on July 31, 1990.